-It’s mainly because people aren’t reading local newspapers, looking at billboards and filtering through leaflets like they once did.
+It’s mainly because people aren’t reading local newspapers, looking at billboards, and filtering through leaflets like they once did.
 Their eyes are now on the screen.
-The screen of their mobile, tablet or computer that is.
+The screen of their mobile, tablet, or computer that is.
 Look around you - where are people looking on trains, buses, while walking down the street?
 Their phones, right?

-We live in a digital age now, and businesses who don’t embrace this will be left lagging behind.
+We live in a digital age now, and businesses that don’t embrace this will be left lagging behind.
 Taking advantage of online channels through digital marketing can be incredibly powerful and drive some impressive results.

-Being able to target by very specific demographics has opened up realms of new possibilities for businesses.
+Being able to target very specific demographics has opened up realms of new possibilities for businesses.
 If you’re not yet properly acquainted with digital marketing and how it can help your business, then read on - this article is for you.

 First things first, if you want to be discoverable online you’ll need to have a good presence on search engines.
 Now that most people hop straight on Google when they have a query, it’s important that your business is easily discoverable.

 SEO (search engine optimization) can sometimes be seen as a form of cloak and dark dagger art that only certain people can do.
 But that’s just not true.
 With a few simple tweaks and changes, you could get your site ranking in no time.

 Here are some key areas to focus on: